cscjjk/cscjjk.github.io/index.md

    - "Discrete Applied Mathematics",
    - "European Symposium of Algorithms",
    - "International Symposium on Algorithms and Computation",
-   - "International Conference on Computing and Combinatorics", etc.
+   - "International Conference on Computing and Combinatorics",
+   - "International Journal of Foundations of Computer Science".

 ## Other experiences